Click on the questions below to get your answer.

 Do I need insurance for my belongings?

 As a student living in halls at the University of Roehampton, your contents are automatically insured through our partnership student insurance company, Endsleigh.
-For the exact level of cover provided, view the Certificate of Cover.
+For the exact level of cover provided, see here.
 Students living in halls sometimes wish to insure valued possessions such as a laptop or mobile phone away from their room wherever they take them.
-In addition, Endsleigh can also insure you if you are living in off campus accommodation.
+In addition, Endsleigh can also insure you if you are living in off-campus accommodation.

 How can I find off-campus accommodation?